ericgrandt/TotalEconomy/docs/development/testing.md

 Integration tests require some extra setup before they can be run as they require a MySQL database.
 It is recommended to point the connection string to a database intended for testing as the tables get truncated before each integration test is run.

-1. Create a copy of `test.properties.example` in `src/test/resources` and rename it to `test.properties`.
-2. Set the `connectionString`, `user`, and `password` properties
+1. Set the `connectionString`, `user`, and `password` in `TestUtils.java`
-3. Prepare the database by running the scripts in `src/main/resources/assets/totaleconomy/schema/mysql.sql`
+2. Prepare the database by running the scripts in `src/main/resources/assets/totaleconomy/schema/mysql.sql`
-4. Run `./gradlew integrationTest`
+3. Run `./gradlew integrationTest`

 If you'd like to run every test at once, run `./gradlew fullTest`.